monniert/dti-sprites/README.md

 ![teaser.jpg](./media/teaser.jpg)

-If you find this code useful in your research, please cite:
+If you find this code useful, don't forget to star the repo ⭐ and cite the paper:

 ```
 @inproceedings{monnier2021dtisprites,